Why Hackers Don’t Need Computers To Get In

 Hacker this, hacker that, virus, malware, blah, blah.

 Sometimes (unless you work in this industry of course) we tend to tune out when talk of the latest hacking attempts, data breaches and malware is being splashed across the news and social media because we hear about it all the time.
+And there’s a good reason for that — with great technology comes great criminal danger.

 Hackers are just people after all.
-And they don’t need to hide or use a PC in order to infiltrate a computer or network.
+And they don’t need to hide or use a PC in order to infiltrate a computer or network

 When I read this, I’m not ashamed to admit that I was thrilled in a way and I think it’s because the simplicity of it is so beautiful.